danieloliveira079/php-k8s/README.md

   * Repeat the steps above but select the `php-k8s` instead.

 Depending on what is the problem you can workout the solution.
 Usually it can be related a services not ready under the `datastore` namespace.
 If it is the first time you are pushing your manifests and the images have never been pulled, it can take some time until the POD becomes available.

+## Security

+Check `security` folder for very useful info about how to make Kubernetes and Docker secure.